gittyeric/gen-lock/README.md

             maxAquireAttempts: 1,
         });

-    // Start processing with rollback to delete if interrupted locker.promise(processVideo)
+    // Start processing, if interrupted, rollback by deleting any progress locker.promise(processVideo)
         .then(() => processedCount++)
         .recover((recovery) => recovery.replace(rollback))